 He invented one particular effect which he used in his act and which became well known among magicians; The Mongolian Silk Mystery (1953)

 Wrote: Magical Wordplay With Palindromes in the June 1969 issue of MUM.

 There is a third person account of his Mongolian Adventures in The Land of the Camel By Schuyler Cammann online HERE

 Search for the name "Fred" to locate the specific references.

 Born in California, USA.
 Inspired in 1898 (age 10) on seeing a performance by Kellar.
 In 1919 he published a book on card magic entitled Thirty Card Mysteries.
 In it he described a novel sleight today called the Jordan Count.
+He was also first to mention the word "Monte" in that book, to describe the three card trick being used by street gamblers and magicians at the time.
 In 1920 he published 5 booklets with over 50 card effects.
 He continued publishing until 1923 and then lost his interest in magic.

 Charles Jordan never performed in public and his fame was mostly based on his publications.
 In 1935 he was contacted by Theodore Annemann who wanted to publish a collection of his work.
 However, the series was abandoned shortly after.

 Also Wrote: Ten New Prepared Card Tricks (1920)